Crispy Chicken Nanban (Japanese Fried Chicken with Tangy Sauce)

 Chicken Nanban is a Japanese fried chicken dish that’s crispy, juicy, and packed with flavor.
 The chicken is coated in a sweet and tangy Nanban sauce, then topped with a creamy tartar sauce that perfectly balances the richness of the meat.
-It’s the kind of dish that works beautifully as a main with rice or as a crowd-pleasing appetizer on its own.
-The best part?
-You can easily recreate this restaurant-style favorite at home with just a few simple steps.

 This easy chicken nanban recipe shows you how to make the famous Japanese fried chicken at home.
 Tender chicken thighs are pan-fried until golden, coated in a sweet soy-based nanban sauce, and topped with homemade tartar sauce.
 Perfect served with rice and cabbage.